MobleyLab/drug-computing/README.md

 All written and graphical materials here are made available under a [CC-BY 4.0 license](LICENSE), and all source code/software is made available under an [MIT license](LICENSE_code).
 Both of these allow broad reuse with attribution.

+## Other related content
+You may also wish to refer to the Volkamer lab's [TeachOpenCADD](https://github.com/volkamerlab/TeachOpenCADD) and associated [journal article](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-019-0351-x) which provides a fully open-source intro to CADD; many topics overlap.

 ## Acknowledgments

 We would like to particularly acknowledge: